devmws/PSG-starter/README.md

 6. Compressing /dist directory into a Zip file.
 7. Compressing /src directory into a Zip file.

-When working with files, we will notice that we followed the rule of *Divide and conquer*, since there is a separate Js file for each task, which would make the process much easier when testing, executing or debugging.
+When working with files, you will notice that we followed the rule of *Divide and conquer*, since there is a separate Js file for each task, which would make the process much easier when testing, executing and debugging.

 All of the tasks above are linked with ***Watchers***, which means any change will be detected immediately and apply the corresponding tasks for it.